morganherrmann/thedarkside/README.md

 TO RUN DEMO SO FAR - Click the link, and load the page.
 Wait about 5 seconds just to make sure everything is loaded.

+NOTE: You will likely need an updated GeForce Graphics card to run this project in the browser!

 Press the "w" key on your keyboard. *Music woohoo*

 ### PROJECT STATEMENT